Tubbz-alt/extra-cmake-modules/README.md

 ## ABOUT

-This is SlackBuild for extra-cmake-modules.
+This is [SlackBuild](http://docs.slackware.com/slackware:slackbuild_scripts) for Extra Cmake Modules.

 See [extra-cmake-modules.info](extra-cmake-modules.info) and [slack-desc](slack-desc) for more info.